Fantom-foundation/go-opera/docker/README.md

   - run network: `./start.sh`;
   - stop network: `./stop.sh`;

-You could setup nodes count by `N` environment.
+You could specify number of validators by setting N environment variable.
-It is possible to get error "failed RPC connection to" because of nodes start slowly.
+It is possible to get the error "failed RPC connection to" because nodes start slowly.
 Try `./start.sh` again.

 ## the same with Sentry service